Non-intrusive reduced order models for partitioned fluid-structure interactions: ROM-FOM coupling assessment for low cost FSI simulations

-The model of flexible tube and related HF partitioned solvers proposed by \cite{degroote_stability_2008} are used here.
-The fluid is assumed be incompressible with constant density $\rho$.
-Both fluid mass and momentum conservation equations read
+The model of flexible tube and related HF partitioned solvers proposed by \citet{degroote_stability_2008} are used here.
+The flow is assumed to be incompressible with constant density $\rho$.
+Both fluid mass and momentum conservation equations (neglecting viscosity) read

 where $v$ is the bulk velocity, $a$ is the tube cross section and $p$ is the pressure.
 From the fluid side, the unknowns are both velocity and pressure.
-For the solid flexible tube, an algebraic quasi-static model
+For the solid flexible tube, a quasi-static model

-is used (retaining only the tube stress in the circumferential direction).
+is used (retaining only the vessel stress in the circumferential direction).
 The following nonlinear elastic stress-strain law is used:

-with $\epsilon_0=2\,\, 10^{-3}$ for the numerical experiments.
+with $\epsilon_0=2\,\, 10^{-3}$.
 Figure \ref{testcase1} shows a schematic explanation of this problem.
-A non-reflective boundary condition is used on the right boundary as suggested in~\cite{degroote_stability_2008}.
-The prescribed inlet (left face) velocity is computed using the solution of a nonlinear Duffing equation in order to produce a signal with rather complex dynamics:
+For further simplification, a zero pressure condition is applied on the right boundary (note that a non-reflective boundary condition was used in~\cite{degroote_stability_2008}).
+The prescribed inlet (left face) velocity is computed using the solution of a nonlinear Duffing equation in order to produce a signal with rather complex dynamics.